alexlatz/ProgrammingLanguages/Alpha/README.md

 let var
 ```

-Negative numbers are declared with the `sub` prefix.
+Negative numbers are declared with the `zero sub` prefix.
-ex. `sub one != 2`
+ex. `zero sub one is zero sub one`

 ### Modification

-Variables can be modified later through the `be` keyword, although they must remain typed.
+Variables can be modified later through the `be` keyword.

 ### Strings

-Strings in Alpha are declared between `dC` and `Db` symbols, and must be separated from their endings by a space character.
+Strings in Alpha are declared between `dB` and `Db` symbols, and must be separated from their endings by a space character.
 Additional spaces will be incorporated into the string.

-ex. `let name be dC Hello, World!
+ex. `let name be dB Hello, World!
 Db`

 ## Functions